From A Wiki of Ice and Fire

-He also begins training knights.
-His squires are Tumco Lho, Larraq, the The Red Lamb, and the Boys (three Ghiscari brothers).
+Barristan also begins training knights.
+His squires are Tumco Lho, Larraq, the Red Lamb, and the Boys, who are three Ghiscari brothers.
 After Daenerys's departure on Drogon's back, Barristan assumes the title of Hand of the Queen within Meereen.
 He is present when Bloodbeard presents the court with the head of Groleo.
 Barristan is enraged and wants to kill Bloodbeard, but stops because the act would break his queen's peace.

-He finally decides to work with Skahaz mo Kandaq, despite his loathing of the man and his own inhibitions about making decisions of state in the absence of his queen.
-Selmy leads with honor and refuses Skahaz mo Kandaq's council on killing the Ghiscari child cupbearers who are the sons and daughters of powerful Meereenese nobles.
+Barristan finally decides to work with Skahaz mo Kandaq, despite his loathing of the man and his own inhibitions about making decisions of state in the absence of his queen.
+Selmy leads with honor and refuses Skahaz's council on killing the Ghiscari child cupbearers who are the sons and daughters of powerful Meereenese nobles.
 He also enlists Grey Worm, and they plan to take King Hizdahr hostage.
-Selmy fears that if he harms Hizdahr the Yunkai will kill the remaining hostages Daario, Jhogo and Hero just as they killed Captain Groleo.
-Skahaz however states it would be better for Daenerys in the long run if they killed Daario.
+Selmy fears that if he harms Hizdahr the Yunkai'i will kill the remaining hostages Daario, Jhogo and Hero just as they killed Captain Groleo.
+Skahaz states it would be better for Daenerys in the long run if they killed Daario.

-Despite his personal feeling about Daario, however, Selmy goes to the Tattered Prince and enlists his help.
+Despite his personal feeling about Daario, however, Barristan goes to the Tattered Prince and enlists his help.
 He promises to reward the Tattered Prince if he frees the three hostages from the Yunkai camp.
 Selmy then goes to capture Hizdahr.
 In doing so, he slays Hizdahr's protector, the formidable pit fighter Khrazz.
 Barristan longs for the return of Daenerys, but prepares for battle with the Yunkai, using a beacon system to call the attack should the fragile peace between the sides be broken.
-During a meeting between Ser Barristan and the Green Grace, the Shavepate notifies Ser Barristan that the Yunkish catapults are flinging corpses infected with the Pale Mare into the city.
+During a meeting between Ser Barristan and the Green Grace, Skahaz notifies Barristan that the Yunkish catapults are flinging corpses infected with the pale mare into the city.

 The Winds of Winter

-The Yunkish threat has been augmented by the presence of the the Pale Mare.
-Ser Barristan notes that under normal circumstances,he would defend Meereen from behind its strong walls.
-However, because the Yunkish introduced the Pale Mare into Meereen by catapulting infected corpses over the walls, he resolves to ride out and meet his enemy on the field rather than watch the impending bloody flux outbreak annihilate Meereen.
+The Yunkish threat has been augmented by the presence of the bloody flux.
+Ser Barristan notes that under normal circumstances, he would defend Meereen from behind its strong walls.
+However, because the Yunkish introduced the pale mare into Meereen by catapulting infected corpses over the walls, he resolves to ride out and meet his enemy on the field rather than watch the impending outbreak annihilate Meereen.
 On the eve of the offensive, he gives a pep talk to his newly anointed knights and soldiers.
-When his talk is interrupted by the arrival of dawn, Barristan orders The Red Lamb to "sound the attack."
+When his talk is interrupted by the arrival of dawn, Barristan orders the Red Lamb to "sound the attack."

 Quotes by Barristan